bluehabit/BlogPosts/master_post.md

 ![callback2](https://imgur.com/NM8JlRw.png)

+Notice how the function is *'called back'* within the higher order function.

 ### Function Names are Arbitrary

 Just like with variables, naming is arbitrary.
 You can name them whatever you like, but it should be descriptive so you understand what the variable contains.

 Parameter names in functions are arbitrary as well, you can name them whatever you want.
 Look how we take the existing named callback function example from earlier and notice how we change the names of variables and parameters to be nonsensical.
 It doesn't matter what the parameter name is *it will holds the same information*.

 ![arbitrary](https://imgur.com/i2feylT.png)